fanteastick/quartz-test/content/hobbies/cool things online/Announcing Spiral.md

 We're working with design partners across computer vision, robotics, and multimodal AI.
 If you're spending more than 10% of your time on data infrastructure instead of model development, we should talk.

 I started by saying I'm skeptical of revolutionary claims.
-But when the revolution is already here—when your GPUs are starving and you’re drowning in data—skepticism becomes denial.
+But when the revolution is already here—when your GPUs are starving and you're drowning in data—skepticism becomes denial.
 The question isn't whether your infrastructure will need to evolve—it's whether you'll lead that evolution or be left behind.

 The future doesn't care if you're ready.
 But we do.